Skip to content

 as()

-as(actor) scopes the client through a world actor.
+as(actor) scopes the client through an actor.

 js